 Any surgery done under general anesthesia carries some risk for heart and brain damage, but these risks are low.
 LSG is a shorter procedure than other types of gastric bypass surgery.
 With LSG surgery you have a 5% to 10% risk for a complication such as:

 Leaking of stomach juices from where the stomach has been removed

-Blood clot that forms in your leg and travels to your lung
+Blood clot that forms in your leg and travels to your lungs and heart

 Narrowing of the inside diameter of the new stomach

 To help protect against GI problems and weight regain, you should continue to have careful follow-up past the third year after surgery.